Appsmash89/studio/PROJECT_DOCUMENTATION.md

     1.  `npm run build`: Exports the Next.js app to static HTML/CSS/JS in the `out/` directory.
     2.  `npx cap sync android`: Copies these web assets into the native Android project and updates plugins.
     3.  `npx cap open android`: Opens the native project in Android Studio, from where it can be run on an emulator or a physical device.

+---

+## 10. Developer Notes & Don'ts

+### Don'ts (Lessons Learned from Past Mistakes)

+This section documents incorrect patterns that were previously attempted and should be avoided in future modifications to ensure a smooth and efficient development process.

+1.  **Do Not Be Inconsistent with `asset-manifest.json`**: This file is the single source of truth for external assets.
+    -   **File Formats**: Do not arbitrarily change asset file extensions (e.g., from `.png` to `.webp`) unless specifically instructed.
+Maintain consistency across all asset paths.
+    -   **`baseUrl`**: The `baseUrl` dictates the location of all assets.
+Do not change it without understanding the consequences.
+An empty `baseUrl` is for local development assets in `public/`, whereas a CDN URL is for production assets.
+    -   **Unused Properties**: Do not add or modify properties within the manifest (e.g., `"critical": true`) if they are not actively used by the `AssetManager`.
+This adds confusion and has no functional impact.

+2.  **Avoid Unnecessary Back-and-Forth Changes**: Modifying a file, having the user correct it, and then changing it back is inefficient and frustrating.
+Ensure that any proposed change is well-understood, correct, and directly contributes to the user's request before generating the code.